KamalSaid58/backend-developer-task/README.md

+# Blue Ribbon Egypt - Backend Developer Task

+Blue Ribbon is established with a sense of mission to create inspirational communities that harness the positive power of collective good.

+We aim to transform the lifestyle industry with bold thinking, continuous innovation and a meticulous focus on execution.
+If you are passionate like us, ready to build the future and participate in positively and conscientiously impacting the lives of others, there is but one thing to do: join us.

 ## **Task Objective**

 This task is designed to assess your backend engineering skills in a realistic codebase.
 You will implement a missing feature and improve parts of the existing codebase to make it more correct, consistent, maintainable, and performant without changing the intended business behavior.